marafathussain/ML_book_easy/chapters/chapter1.md

 **Implications:**
 - ML can identify associations for further study
-- Don't assume predictions reveal mechanisms
+- Do not assume predictions reveal mechanisms
 - Experimental validation needed for causal claims
 - Be cautious about interventions based on correlations